 Similarly, running through school zones can be great mid-day because the streets are wider and there are usually fantastic sidewalks.

-However, if you’re run commuting during school arrivals or departures, you might get tied up with lots of buses and cars and the sidewalks can be packed with kiddos waiting to board the bus or head into school.
+However, if you’re commuting during school arrivals or departures, you might get tied up with lots of buses and cars, and the sidewalks can be packed with kiddos waiting to board the bus or head into school.

 #4: Think About the Cleanup

-Aside from needing to have a safe and viable running route for your run commute, the other biggest potential hurdle is figuring out how you’ll freshen up after your run.
+Aside from needing a safe and viable running route for your commute, the other biggest potential hurdle is figuring out how you’ll freshen up after your run.

-Some office buildings and medical practices have shower facilities, which is obviously ideal if you’ll be run commuting.
+Some office buildings and medical practices have shower facilities, which is obviously ideal.

 However, this is a relatively uncommon perk, which leaves the conundrum of how to wash up.

-If you get really sweaty and feel like you just can’t get away with running to work without being able to take a shower, one option is to look to see if there’s a gym right around where you work.
+If you get really sweaty and feel like you just can’t get away with running to work without being able to take a shower, one option is to check if there’s a gym nearby where you work.

-You might even be able to rent a locker for overnight use so that you can keep all your shower stuff and some clothes there instead of needing to carry them.
+You might even be able to rent a locker for overnight use, allowing you to store all your shower essentials and some clothes there, rather than having to carry them.

-You can end your run commute at the gym, and then just walk over to where you work.
+You can end your run commute at the gym and then walk over to your workplace.

 When you get to work, run the sink, wash up, towel off, and put on fresh clothes.